 And while all this is happening, we learn about a mysterious cabal of local businessmen – a Star Chamber if you prefer – who see to it that no criminal goes unpunished in the greater St. Louis area!
 To that end they hold their own little kangaroo courts on the miscreants and then unleash a psycho on them, someone like Charlie!
 But what’s been happening is that Charlie, their latest psycho-for-hire, being a crazy man, has gone rogue and is doing pleasure killings of his own volition!
 Ha ha, cabal of businessmen, surprise!
 Crazy man acts crazy, who’d a thunk it!

-A bald fellow in sunglasses played by someone called “Barron Winchester” is the leader of this star chamber, and by the end of the picture he’s as crazy as Charlie!
+A headbald in sunglasses played by someone called “Barron Winchester” is the leader of this star chamber, and by the end of the picture he’s as crazy as Charlie!
 Both of them have dime store ‘Nam flashbacks, which look more like flashbacks to an abandoned St. Louis drive-in or something!
 It all kind of comes together in a climax which involves lots of machine guns and exploding blood capsules!

-Well, let me tell you, this is once crazy picture!
+Well, let me tell you, this is one crazy picture!
 It was made for pocket change and a few of the scenes are too dark to see much, and the performances have a distinctly local theatre group feel, and there’s nothing imaginative or exciting about the filmmaking, but I still got quite a bit of enjoyment out of this loopy daffodil!
 You’ll notice I’ve said several times that the movie is crazy but haven’t said exactly how, and that’s because I don’t think I can get more specific than that!
 Maybe it’s just me, I don’t know!
 But try to get your mitts on a copy, have a look, and we’ll figure it out together!
 Until then, I’m going to give Delirium two unlucky delivery boys!